spacelift-io/user-documentation/docs/integrations/cloud-providers/oidc/gcp-oidc.md

 }
 ```

 Your Spacelift run needs to have access to this file, so you can check it in (there's nothing secret here), [mount it](../../../concepts/configuration/environment.md#mounted-files) on a stack or mount it in a [context](../../../concepts/configuration/context.md) that is then attached to the stack.

 Note that you will also need to tell the provider how to find this configuration file.
+You can do this by creating a `GOOGLE_APPLICATION_CREDENTIALS` environment variable, and setting it to the path to your credentials file.

-This bit is nicely documented in the [Google Cloud Terraform provider docs](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/provider_reference#credentials){: rel="nofollow"}.
-And here is an example of us using a Spacelift [context](../../../concepts/configuration/context.md) to mount the file and configure the provider to be attached to an arbitrary number of stacks:
+Here is an example of us using a Spacelift [context](../../../concepts/configuration/context.md) to mount the file and configure the provider to be attached to an arbitrary number of stacks:

 ![GCP Spacelift settings](../../../assets/screenshots/oidc/gcp-spacelift-settings.png)

+For more information about configuring the Terraform provider, please see the [Google Cloud Terraform provider docs](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/provider_reference#credentials){: rel="nofollow"}.